-Figure H-1: Distribution percentage of additional height for sites 15,000-50,000 sq. ft.
+Figure H-1: Proposed distribution of additional height for sites 2015,000-50,000 sq. ft.

-Distribution percentage of additional height for sites larger than 50,000 sq. ft.
+Proposed distribution of additional height for sites larger than 50,000 sq. ft.

-v.
+- v.
 Laurel, Cathcart and Soquel Building Lengths.
-Along Laurel Street, Cathcart Street and Soquel Avenue, portions of buildings that exceed the maximum base height of 55 feet may occupy up to 60% of the length of the property line or 150

-- feet, whichever is less.
-Any additional height above the base height must be set back from the building wall by at least 15 feet.
+Along Laurel Street, Cathcart Street and Soquel Avenue, portions of buildings that exceed the maximum base height of 55 feet may occupy up to 60% of the length of the property line or 130 150 feet, whichever is less.
+Any additional height above the base height must be set back from the building wall by at least 25-15 feet.
 (See Figure H-2) - vi.
 Maple Street Stepbacks.
-Along the Maple Street extension, the building frontage shall step back by 10 feet above a height of 50 feet; In addition to the 'build to' line The Maple Street building face shall incorporate at least one recessed break, open to the sky, no less than 25 feet wide and no less than 10 feet in depth from Maple Street.
+Along the Maple Street extension, at least 50% of the building frontage shall step back by 10 feet above a height of 45-50 feet; any additional height above the maximum base height shall be stepped or set back from the property line by at least 20 feet In addition to the 'build to' line The Maple Street building face shall incorporate at least one recessed break, open to the sky, no less than 25 feet wide and no less than 10 feet in depth from Maple Street.
 (See Figure H-3)